Corndel/DA4-WS4-PBI-NHS/README.md

  1. Deselest `Month_Ending` 1.
 Select `Short Month`
  1. Note how it updates in the X-axis
  1. Note how the X-axis formatting changes

 `![alt text](Images/image-28.png)

 Your Chart should now be very similair to the example. \
-The tool tips shoulld display properly as well as the correct format for the X-axisOurs `![alt text](Images/image-30.png)
+The tool tips shoulld display properly as well as the correct format for the X-axis\

+Ours
+`![alt text](Images/image-30.png)

 Target